 In addition to the deaths, there were almost 400,000 people injured in these distracted driving accidents.
 These injuries can range from minor scrapes or broken bones, to severe, such as spinal and traumatic brain injuries that require a lifetime of care.

 Car manufacturers all want to offer the latest and greatest gadgets in their vehicles.
-DOT is attempting to allow manufacturers develop solutions in a dynamic fashion, as they realize that the changes in technology may move faster than they can issue regulations.
+DOT is attempting to allow manufacturers to develop solutions in a dynamic fashion, as they realize that the changes in technology may move faster than they can issue regulations.

 These guidelines recommend that tasks can be completed in two-second intervals, or cumulative 1.5-second intervals, totaling no more than 12 seconds.
 Keeping a driver’s eyes on the road and other drivers is essential to preventing distracted driving accidents.